Accused of an Internet Crime?

 - Online auction fraud

-Throughout the years, our attorneys have defended a diverse set of cybercrime charges, and this field continues to be a large part of our firm's criminal defense practice.
-As such, our firm makes it a point to consistently remain in the loop about current events, news, and the laws and regulations governing internet crime.
-In fact, the FBI frequently publishes new literature on high-tech crimes, their efforts to combat them and the ways in which victims can protect themselves.
-The FBI takes internet crimes extremely seriously and has some of the top minds in the industry working on their side.
+Throughout the years, our attorneys have defended a diverse set of cybercrime charges, and this field continues to be a large part of our criminal defense practice.
+As such, we make it a point to consistently remain in the loop about current events, news, and the laws and regulations governing internet crimes.

-The FBI goes to extreme lengths to target cyber-based terrorism, computer intrusions, online sexual exploitation and major cyber frauds.
+The FBI goes to extreme lengths to target cyber-based terrorism, computer intrusions, online sexual exploitation, and major cyber frauds.
 These internet offenses are commonly prosecuted as wire fraud, which is a federal offense.
-Under 18 USC §1343, wire fraud is defined as any use of false or fraudulent promises, representations or communication across state lines or in foreign commerce.
-With the internet's ability to connect global users, this is often the case.
-Wire fraud charges alone can result in hefty fines, imprisonment for up to 20 years, or both.
-When the fraud involves a financial institution, such as a bank, penalties are increased to fines as large as $1,000,000, imprisonment up to 30 years, or both.
+Under 18 USC §1343, wire fraud is defined as any use of false or fraudulent promises, representations, or communication across state lines or in foreign commerce.

 The Law Offices of David S. Shrager is not intimidated by the extensive resources and techniques of government agencies such as the FBI.
-We are confident not only in the skills, talent and experience of our attorneys, but also in our ability to thoroughly dedicate our time and effort into investigating cases on our own and developing sharp and effective defense strategies.
-If you are being charged with an internet crime, your case and its favorable resolution can greatly benefit from the immediate evaluation by an attorney from our firm.
+If you are being charged with an internet crime, your case could greatly benefit from immediate evaluation by an attorney from our firm.
 These are heavily investigated crimes and it is imperative that you do not delay in working on your defense with our firm.